Yiin/reactive-proxy-state/docs/api/update-state.md

   preferences: new Map([['theme', 'light']])
 };

-// Add a new key-value pair to the Map updateState(state, {
+// Add a new key-value pair to the Map using 'map-set' updateState(state, {
-  action: 'set',
+  action: 'map-set',
-  path: ['preferences', 'language'],
+  path: ['preferences'], // Path to the Map itself
+  key: 'language',      // The key to set
-  newValue: 'en'
+  newValue: 'en'        // The value for the key
 });

-// Delete a key from the Map
+// Delete a key from the Map (using 'delete' seems correct) updateState(state, {
-updateState(state, {
   action: 'delete',
   path: ['preferences', 'theme']